polysyllabic/chaos/chaosface/README.rst

 will give the user modifier credits.
 You can set the number of bits required to earn a credit in the "Bits per mod credit" field.

-If you select "Allow multiple credits per cheer", The user can earn multiple credits by donating multiples of the base amount.
+If you select "Allow multiple credits per cheer," The user can earn multiple credits by donating multiples of the base amount.
 For example, if the default for a credit is 100 bits, and the user donates 200 bits, they will earn 2 mod credits.
 If this option is disabled, the user will only get 1 credit per donation over the minimum threshold, regardless of the size of the donation.